What’s in your pack?

 I add a few extra things such as a bivy sack, extra gloves, a hat, electrolytes, a shifter cable, a spare chain, a doggie bag to pack out waste, and, sometimes, a pocket saw.
 Carrying a little extra gear can make a huge difference as to whether you get to ride out or walk your bike out.

 I also carry a spare derailleur hanger.
 They can get bent and cause your bike to be unable to shift.
-These are often bike-specific.
+These are bike-specific so make sure you get the right one.

 That's what's in my pack!
 What do you carry in yours?